Deploy Llama 3 8B Chat Model Inference on AWS EC2

 import runhouse as rh import torch

 Next, we define a class that will hold the model and allow us to send prompts to it.
-You'll notice this class inherits from rh.Module.
+We'll later wrap this with rh.module.
 This is a Runhouse class that allows you to run code in your class on a remote machine.

 Learn more in the Runhouse docs on functions and modules.